usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Only Good Dreams for Me_, by Zaumne
 - _Dos City_, by Dos Monos
 - _城堡_, by Jolin Tsai
 - _Energy!
 Come On!_, by Energy